 In Power BI, you can create a custom table (calculated table) from the existing table.
-In this article, we will show you, How to create calculated tables in Power BI with example.
+In this article, we show you how to create calculated tables in Power BI with an example.

 To demonstrate this Power BI Calculated Tables, we are going to use the SQL Data Source that we created in Connect Power BI to SQL Server article.
-So, refer the same.
+So, please refer to the same.

 How to Create Calculated Tables in Power BI

 In order to add the calculated table, please click on the New Table option under the Modeling tab.

 It will open the DAX formula bar to write DAX expression, as we have shown in the screenshot below.

 Let me rename the default table name as Countries

 For this Calculated Tables demo purpose, we are selecting Countries from the DimGeography table.
 As you can see from the screenshot below, while I was typing, Power BI IntelliSense is showing the suggestions.

 From the screenshot below, you can see, we are selecting the DISTINCT (non-duplicates or unique) countries’ names from the Countries column.

 By clicking the enter or any key for that matter will create a new table called Countries holding distinct country names.